madetech/blog/continuous_delivery_ebook/09_challenges_implementing_continuous_delivery_part_2.md

-# Part II: Technical Challenges with adopting CD
+# Part II: Technical Challenges with adopting Continuous Delivery

 I spoke last time about the organisational challenges of adopting Continuous Delivery.
 One of the key takeaways was the importance of blurring the boundaries between teams in order to facilitate better adoption.
 This time around I wanted to zoom in a bit and focus specifically on the challenges faces by specific parts of the pipeline.
-NB Depending on how far through adoption you likely no longer have dedicated teams for each of these functions, though the problems outlined here can still exist and derail even the most cross functional of teams
+NB Depending on how far through adoption you likely no longer have dedicated teams for each of these functions, though the problems outlined here can still exist and derail even the most cross functional of teams.

-Most applications, unless specifically developed with continuous delivery principles in mind, are a long way away from being able to be built and deployed many times per day - a core tenet of continuous delivery.
+Most applications, unless specifically developed with Continuous Delivery principles in mind, are a long way away from being able to be built and deployed many times per day - a core tenet of Continuous Delivery.
 This is generally the first issue teams should tackle and there are many components to it

 ## Automated testing